ginstrom/paladin-novel/manuscript/chapter-12.md

 Gond accepted the cup gratefully, letting its warmth seep into his hands.
 "Meaning?"

-"A paladin's power is finite, even if it renews itself.
-Spend it all on minor ailments, and you may have nothing left when true crisis strikes.
-Heal every petitioner who arrives, and word will spread until thousands come seeking miracles you cannot provide."
+"A paladin's capacity to channel divine power has limits, even as the power itself flows endlessly.
+Exhaust yourself on minor ailments, and you may lack the spiritual strength when true crisis strikes.
+Heal every petitioner who arrives, and word will spread until thousands come seeking miracles you cannot safely provide."

 The weight of her words settled over him like a heavy cloak.
 "So I'm supposed to choose who deserves healing and who doesn't?"

 "You are supposed to choose wisely.
 To see the larger pattern, the greater need."
 Silviana sipped her tea, her expression thoughtful.
-"A healer who saves one life may inspire a dozen others to acts of courage.
+"Sometimes Alanyi herself may guide your choices—instructing you to heal fully, or merely to ease suffering.
+A healer who saves one life may inspire a dozen others to acts of courage.
 A miracle witnessed by the right person may turn the tide of a war."

-"And how am I supposed to know which healing will have which effect?"
+"And how am I supposed to know which healing will have which effect?
+How do I know when the goddess wants me to stop?"

-"You don't," she said simply.
-"You trust in the divine wisdom that flows through you, and you make the best choices you can with the knowledge you have."
+"You learn to listen," she said simply.
+"You trust in the divine wisdom that flows through you, and you make the best choices you can with the knowledge you have.
+In time, her voice will become clearer."

 Gond drank his tea in silence, watching the flames dance and shift.
 Around them, the settlement hummed with quiet activity—families sharing evening meals, guards taking their posts, the soft murmur of conversation and laughter.
 All of it made possible by his choice to heal rather than flee, to build rather than destroy.